Hong Kong media tycoon Jimmy Lai arrested under security law

-HONG KONG (AP) - An aide to Hong Kong media tycoon Jimmy Lai says Lai was arrested Monday morning under the city’s national security law on suspicion of collusion with foreign powers.
+HONG KONG (AP) - Hong Kong police arrested media tycoon Jimmy Lai and raided the publisher’s headquarters Monday in the highest-profile use yet of the new national security law Beijing imposed on the city after protests last year.

 “Jimmy Lai is being arrested for collusion with foreign powers at this time,” Mark Simon wrote on Twitter.

-Hong Kong police said in a statement that seven people had been arrested on suspicion of violating the national security law, but did not reveal the names of those arrested.
+Hong Kong police said seven people between 39 and 72 years old had been arrested on suspicion of violating the new security law, but the statement did not reveal the names of those arrested.

-Lai, who owns popular tabloid Apple Daily, is an outspoken pro-democracy figure in Hong Kong and regularly criticizes China’s authoritarian rule.
+Lai, 71, owns popular tabloid Apple Daily and is an outspoken pro-democracy figure in Hong Kong who regularly criticizes China’s authoritarian rule.

+The security law came into effect June 30 and is widely seen as a means to curb dissent after anti-government protests rocked Hong Kong last year.

-Simon said that police searched both Lai and his son’s home, as well as other members of media group Next Media, which Lai founded.
+Simon said that police searched both Lai and his son’s home, and detained several other members of media group Next Digital, which Lai founded.

+Over a hundred police also raided Next Digital’s headquarters in Hong Kong, entering the newsroom and searching the desks.
+Simon said in a tweet that the police were executing a search warrant.

+Next Digital operates the Apple Daily tabloid, which Lai founded in 1995, ahead of Britain’s handover of Hong Kong to China.
+Like Lai, Apple Daily has a strong pro-democracy stance and often urged its readers to take part in pro-democracy protests.

 Sign up for Daily Newsletters